marczz/mzlinux_pages/security/authentication.md

 The OTP may be calculated on a time basis (TOTP) or derived by a mathematical algorithm or {{< wp "Hash chain" >}} among wich  HOTP.

-The OTP may be delivered by SMS, mobile phose, prprietary tokens, web-based methods, or hardcopy on paper or plastic card.
+The OTP may be delivered by SMS, mobile phose, proprietary tokens, web-based methods, or hardcopy on paper or plastic card.

 One-time passwords are vulnerable to phtising and  man-in-the-middle